Fun Learning Materials for Kids!

 to identify areas of weakness and write IEP goals?

-The results of testing for both Level 1 and Level 2 can be summarized on the
+Summarize the results of testing for both Level 1 and Level 2 on the

 WABC®

 inventory form.
 This form categorizes the basic concepts into seven semantic categories: Color/Shape, Weight/Volume, Distance/Speed/Time, Quantity/Completeness, Location/Direction/Condition/Quality, Sensation/Emotion/Evaluation.
-You may transfer the testing results to this form in order to assist you in writing IEP goals and explaining the results of the test to parents.
+Transfering the testing results to this form will assist you in writing IEP goals and explaining test results to parents.

 WABC®